Computer Refresh Program

 TLOS PDN partners with the university’s colleges to provide full-time teaching faculty with new computers every four years.
 Each year, colleges are allocated a certain number of computers based on university census data and anticipated growth or attrition.
 Each college selects eligible faculty to participate in the program.

-Faculty must earn 12 professional development credits PLUS 2 additional required courses (Cyber Security + Tech Talks) as Computer Refresh participants to receive a computer.
+Faculty must earn 12 professional development credits PLUS 2 additional required courses — Cyber Security and the TLOS Digital Learning Essentials (available on fall Reading Day 2023) — as Computer Refresh participants to receive a computer.
 The credits from any PDN training in the past 4 years will count towards the Computer Refresh total.
 After receiving a new computer, credits are reset and you may start earning credits toward your next computer.

 How to Earn 12 Credits

-- Select any combination of fall or spring offerings.
+- Select any combination of workshops offered throughout the year.